CleverCloud/documentation/content/guides/pgpool.md

 The various features are available in the [official Pgpool documentation](https://www.pgpool.net/docs/latest/en/html/index.html).

 {{< callout type="info" >}}
-We only support the **Streaming** mode, which is the most used and recommended mode for Pgpool-II.
-If you need other modes or features that are not supported on Clever Cloud, please contact [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice).
+PostreSQL add-ons only support the **Streaming** mode, which is the most used and recommended mode for Pgpool-II.
+If you need other modes or features that aren't supported on Clever Cloud, contact [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice).
 {{< /callout >}}

 ## How to configure Pgpool-II